Window boxes are a great way to add décor and curb appeal to your home without a lot of expense.

 3. Create the Sides

 You’ll notice when looking at your window box, you’re still missing the sides of the box.
-You’ll need to measure to see what width the sides should be.
+You’ll measure to see what width the sides should be.

 In my case, my sides ended up being 7¾”.
 Measure and cut the pieces to the appropriate size.
 When they’re cut, securely fit them into their part of the box and screw them into place.